Uriel-SG/whatmark-skill/README.md

 ***Slightly more official and desired second kind of objective:***

 ***"WhatMark?"*** Stands for *"What Watermark?"*.
 By relying on accurate automated translation using open-source models that do not apply watermarks, **the original watermark is naturally removed** while trying to minimize the loss of text quality.

+**Note.** *It is recommended to always check and compare the generated texts: occasionally, the results are terrible.*

 So, this is a sort of "academic" and interesting watermark breaker (conceived as an indirect side effect) made only for **education purpose**.